GREG LINDSAY

 The Way We’ll Live Next

 OFFICES ARE EMPTY.
 Downtowns are dead.
-The suburbs are Millennials’ future.
-At least two of these truisms are wrong, but why?
+Millennials are moving to the suburbs.
+At least two of these are wrong, but why?
 Employees may be grudgingly returning to the office, but work-from-anywhere is here to stay.
 That doesn’t mean the end of the work week, but new ways and patterns of living and working together closer to home, with more flexible real estate and employment to match.
 That, in turn, means rethinking who and what cities are for.

-Drawing on his research and foresight work for Cornell Tech, Climate Alpha, and MIT’s Future Urban Collectives Lab, Greg Lindsay explores the urban and real estate implications of our never-normal landscape and explains why the future will be less remote and more human than you might think.
+Drawing on his research and foresight work for Cornell Tech, AlphaGeo, and MIT’s Future Urban Collectives Lab, Greg Lindsay explores the urban and real estate implications of our never-normal landscape and explains why the future will be less remote and more human than you might think.

 KEYNOTE –